wdawson/okta.github.io/_source/_docs/api/resources/factors.md

 ##### Enroll and Auto-Activate Okta Call Factor
 {:.api .api-operation}

 To enroll and immediately activate the Okta `call` factor, add the `activate` option to the enroll API and set it `true`.
-An activation text message will not be sent to the device.
+An activation call will not be made to the device.

 ##### Request Example
 {:.api .api-request .api-request-example}